NASA-DEVELOP/dnppy/README.md

 #####Dependencies

+Before dnppy can be installed, ESRI's Arcmap 10.2 or 10.3 must already be installed.
+ArcMap ships with a custom installation of python 2.7, and dnppy is built to modify that python installation.

 1. Python 2.7
 2. arcpy  (see ESRI's ArcMap software)

-At present, the following dependencies are automatically installed with the setup file in the ArcGIS python directory.
+At present, the following dependencies are automatically installed with the setup file in the pre-existing ArcGIS python directory.

 3. pip
 4. wheel